Nabuh Energy: latest reviews, top up tips & tariffs

-- Select 'Add New Card' fill in your payment details and click 'Save' button, and then select 'Done' in the top right corner.
+- Select 'Add New Card', fill in your payment details and click the 'Save' button, and then select 'Done' in the top right corner.

 - Go back to the 'Top Up' page and select the fuel type - either 'Gas' or 'Electricity'.
 Then select the amount you would like to top up by.

 - Choose how you would like to receive confirmation, either through SMS or Email.